asvae/my-articles/4-vue-js-diy-smart-navigation-panel/vue-js-diy-smart-navigation-panel.md

 *If you're vue developer this article will hit the spot.
 Beginner or not.*

-Today I'll show you how to make your own navigation component while attaining minimal duplication.
+Today I'll show how to make your own navigation component while attaining minimal duplication.

 Here's the [code for code gyus](src/NavigationBlock.vue).